jnchapman101/jnchapman.github.io/_research/working/wtap/main.markdown

 [2017 NBER Paper](https://www.nber.org/papers/w23954)

-<ins> Idea:</ins> Three new empirical facts contradict predictions of standard theories of reference dependence, and point to alternative theories of the endowment effect.
+<ins> Idea:</ins> Three new empirical findings contradict predictions of standard theories of reference dependence, and point to alternative theories of the endowment effect.